Answering Your Season 6 Questions

 I had a lot of good memories with her.

-But I think like when I found myself sort of like looking back through this sort of prism, you know, of this season layered on top of all my other experiences, I just thought, oh no, like there was only only masks and more masks.
+But I think like when I found myself sort of like looking back through this sort of prism, you know, of this season layered on top of all my other experiences, I just thought, oh no, like there was only masks and more masks.

 And I think like, you know, that's something that Michelle has expressed to us too, where she was like, even for her listening back and then dealing with this sort of deluge of people getting in touch where she's like, oh, I don't know my mom at all.

 Whatever I sort of thought I knew about her is just completely now even more fractured.
+And this is, you know, Michelle is so far along the road of like recognizing who her mom really is.

-obviously, like just the things she's done to her children are so horrific but that's almost been kind of the most disquieting part for me is that like I've sort of had to like reorient myself and and how I sort of conceptualize the folks that engage in these behaviors and yeah like Erin I know this is for you this is like your second season um but yeah like how did Lisa I mean Lisa is such a sort of final boss of this whole thing right I mean she just took it so far and and had this like such this dissonant presentation of being this advocate and being so admired for it.
+obviously, like just the things she's done to her children are so horrific, but that's almost been kind of the most disquieting part for me is that like, I've sort of had to like reorient myself and how I sort of conceptualize the folks that engage in these behaviors.

-Yeah, I mean, like what, what struck you about Lisa in terms, like in contrast to maybe some of the other cases we've talked about?
+Yeah, I mean, like, what, what struck you about Lisa in terms, like in contrast to maybe some of the other cases we've talked about?

 You know, I think it was looking at the beginning of her abuse and knowing that the first wasn't Colin, right?
+And knowing under and understanding that,

-you know, beginning with Angelyn's case, where
+you know, beginning with Angelyn's case where

-you have very clear videos from the hospital
+you have very clear videos from the hospital,

-such that, you know, both Angelyn and Michelle were removed.
+such that, you know, both Angelin and Michelle were removed, they were in the system.

 You know,

-when I look at this case and I, you know, it shouldn't have how it got as far as Kellen, I think that that's the most mind-boggling part of this story to me, because, you know, by and large, the things that happened in terms of like a criminal case being brought against her and, you know, she pleads guilty, all of that, right, was
+when I look at this case and I, you know, it shouldn't have, how it got as far as Kellen, I think that that's the most mind-boggling part of this story to me, because,

 done probably up until the part of her sentencing, which I know we weren't really able to get and understand the records of her detention and what happened during that year.
+That she was

-She's a woman's women's detention facility, yeah.
+perhaps at a women's facility.
+She's a woman's detention facility, yeah.

-And I think so many things broke down in the system, right?
+Yeah, and I think so many things broke down in the system, right, after she was able to be released, right?

-And, you know, and there's, you know, red flags going up, and nurses are reporting and saying this, this isn't right.
+And then she has another child, and then child's in the hospital, right?
+And you know, and there's you know, red flags going up, and and nurses are reporting and saying this, this isn't right.

 the key difference between this and other seasons is there's just such a long record of the abuse.
+And I think for me, it was just continually, you know, how did she get this far?

-How did she get as far as the Guthy Jackson Foundation, right?
+How did she get this far?
+How did she get as far as Cullen?
+How did she get as far as the Guthie Jackson Foundation, right?

 And ways in which she was able to kind of embed herself into this rare disease community.

 There were just so many things that broke down that should have been in place to protect Colin.
+And I know Michelle has said this far more eloquently than I'm saying right now.

-I mean, I know something that like Michelle repeated in a lot of our interviews with her, and it's something that I think a detail that stuck out to all of us was that in a file, like literally in a file, it said, if Colin was ever to show up mysteriously sick, that these children should be removed.
+I mean, I know something that like Michelle repeated in a lot of our interviews with her, and it's something that I think a detail that stuck out to all of us was that in a file, like literally in a file, it said if colin was ever to show up mysteriously sick that these children should be removed and and so the fact that the systems broke down so

-And so the fact that these children weren't removed before there was the ability for them to pack up and move to a whole nother state in order to avoid the watchful eyes of the community.
+you know we know there are doctors and nurses who reported and so the fact that these children weren't removed before there was the ability for them to pack up and move to a whole nother state in order to avoid the watchful eyes of the community.

 And I think that is something that we talk about a lot on this show.

-I know with like Sophie Hartman's case and then with this one is like, the reason we use people's names is because when communities are paying attention is when these reports actually happen, right?
+I know with like Sophie Hartman's case and then with this one is like the reason we use people's names is because when communities are paying attention is when these reports actually happen, right?

 Like we saw the reports happening in Savannah and in Georgia where these doctors and nurses were aware of Lisa's behavior.

 And then when you take people out of the community, that is where the danger can continue to be perpetrated.
+Yeah, I know that like for me, the decision to use Angelyn's real name was agonizing

 because if it had not been for the fact that her children are now living with Lisa, like I wouldn't have.

+And I just probably would have approached this whole thing totally differently.
 But I think we do see our role as being, you know, a watchful eye.

 You know, and as this sort of like relates to, you know, these broader conversations about parents' rights and what role communities should play in a child's life.